Macauley Island: Composition

-Most of the rocks on Macauley Island have a basaltic composition, which define an alumina-rich to tholeiitic suite with intermediate potassium contents.
+Most of the rocks on Macauley Island have a basaltic composition, which defines an alumina-rich to tholeiitic suite with intermediate potassium contents.
 The rocks contain olivine and pyroxene phenocrysts with rare glass, and the Sandy Bay Tephra contains augite, hypersthene, ilmenite, magnetite and plagioclase.
-There is a single instance of dacite and rhyolite in Sandy Bay Tephra, and evidence for earlier felsic eruptions; with the exception of that Macauley Island rocks have a largely uniform composition.
-Magma mingling processes appear to have occurred prior to the eruption of the Sandy Bay Tephra.
+There is a single instance of dacite and rhyolite in Sandy Bay Tephra, and evidence for earlier felsic eruptions; apart from that Macauley Island rocks have a largely uniform composition.
+Mixing of chemically distinct magma appears to have occurred before the eruption of the Sandy Bay Tephra.

-Gabbro and basalts with different compositions occur as xenoliths and resemble Raoul Island rocks.
+Gabbro and basalts with different compositions occur as xenoliths and resemble similar rocks of Raoul Island.
 Chemical alteration has given rise to gypsum, hematite, kaolinite, montmorillonite, natroalunite and tridymite.
 The altered rocks have pink and red colours and there are occurrences of palagonite.
 Hyaloclastite is found in the sea at shallow depths and ferromanganese crusts have been dredged from the submarine flanks of Macauley Island.

 The volcano is believed to consist mostly of basaltic rocks.
 The occurrence of felsic rocks at Macauley Island and elsewhere in the Tonga-Kermadec volcanic arc is unexpected.
 Processes where magma ascending into the lower crust heats it until it melts (anatexis) and dehydrates have been invoked to explain the felsic volcanism in the Kermadec arc.
-In contrast, an origin through fractional crystallization of basaltic magmas is unlikely for a number of reasons.
+An origin through fractional crystallization of basaltic magmas is unlikely for several reasons.
 The backarc extension in the Havre Trough, where tectonic lineaments match the trend of the Macauley caldera and of Denham Caldera on Raoul Island, may also have influenced the explosive activity at both calderas.

 Climate and oceanic conditions

-The climate of Macauley Island is expected to resemble that of Raoul Island, where temperatures range between 12–25 C and about 60 in of precipitation fall each year.
+The climate of Macauley Island is presumed to resemble that of Raoul Island, where temperatures range 12–25 C and about 60 in of precipitation falls each year.
 In summer, winds blow from east and southeast and the rest of the year from northwest.
-Mean sunshine duration per year is about 2100 hours.
+The island undergoes approximately 2,100 hours of sunlight per year.

 The Kermadec Islands are largely exposed to oceanic swells coming from all directions.
 Ocean current regimes in this area of the Pacific Ocean are poorly known and appear to be seasonal, with northerly currents during summer and southeasterly ones the rest of the year.
 Sea surface temperatures at Raoul Island to the north range between 16–26 C and these at L'Esperance Rock south between 14–26 C, thus they are considered too cold to be tropical.
 Waters are salty and clear.